John Vianney: Early life

-The Catholic Church was re-established in France in 1802 by Napoleon Bonaparte, resulting in religious peace throughout the country, culminating in a Concordat.
+The Catholic Church was re-established in France in 1802, by Napoleon Bonaparte, resulting in religious peace throughout the country, culminating in a Concordat.
 By this time, Vianney was concerned about his future vocation and longed for an education.
-He was 20 when his father allowed him to leave the farm to be taught at a "presbytery-school" in the neighboring village of Écully, conducted by the Abbé Balley.
+He was 20 when his father allowed him to leave the farm to be taught at a "presbytery school", in the neighbouring village of Écully, conducted by the Abbé Balley.
 The school taught arithmetic, history, geography and Latin.
 Vianney struggled with school, especially with Latin, since his past education had been interrupted by the French Revolution.
 Only because of Vianney's deepest desire to be a priest—and Balley's patience—did he persevere.

-Vianney's studies were interrupted in 1809 when he was drafted into Napoleon's armies.
-He would have been exempt, as an ecclesiastical student, but Napoleon had withdrawn the exemption in certain dioceses because of his need for soldiers in his fight against Spain.
+Vianney's studies were interrupted in 1809, when he was drafted into Napoleon's armies.
+He would have been exempt, as an ecclesiastical student, but Napoleon had withdrawn the exemption in certain dioceses, because of his need for soldiers in his fight against Spain.
 Two days after he had to report at Lyons, he became ill and was hospitalized, during which time his draft left without him.
 Once released from the hospital, on 5 January, he was sent to Roanne for another draft.
 He went into a church to pray, and fell behind the group.
-He met a young man who volunteered to guide him back to his group, but instead led him deep into the mountains of Le Forez, to the village of Les Noes, where deserters had gathered.
+He met a young man who volunteered to guide him back to his group, but instead led him deep into the Forez mountains, to the village of Les Noes, where deserters had gathered.
 Vianney lived there for fourteen months, hidden in the byre attached to a farmhouse, and under the care of Claudine Fayot, a widow with four children.
 He assumed the name Jerome Vincent, and under that name, he opened a school for village children.
 Since the harsh weather isolated the town during the winter, the deserters were safe from gendarmes.
 However, after the snow melted, gendarmes came to the town constantly, searching for deserters.
 During these searches, Vianney hid inside stacks of fermenting hay in Fayot's barn.

 An imperial proclamation in March 1810 granted amnesty to all deserters, enabling Vianney to go back legally to Écully, where he resumed his studies.
-He was tonsured in 1811, and in 1812 he went to the minor seminary at Verrières-en-Forez.
-In autumn of 1813, he was sent to the major seminary at Lyons.
+He was tonsured in 1811, and, in 1812, went to the minor seminary, at Verrières-en-Forez.
+In the autumn of 1813, he was sent to the major seminary at Lyons.
 Considered too slow, he was returned to Balley.
-However, Balley persuaded the vicar general that Vianney's piety was great enough to compensate for his ignorance, and the seminarian received minor orders and the subdiaconate on 2 July 1814, was ordained a deacon in June 1815, and was ordained priest on 12 August 1815 in the Couvent des Minimes de Grenoble.
+However, Balley persuaded the vicar general that Vianney's piety was great enough to compensate for his ignorance, and the seminarian received minor orders, and the subdiaconate on 2 July 1814, was ordained a deacon, in June 1815, and was ordained a priest, on 12 August 1815, in the Couvent des Minimes de Grenoble.
 He said his first Mass the next day, and was appointed the assistant to Balley in Écully.